Prince-Mahato-acc69/Netflix-Clone/README.md

 Acknowledgments
 * Inspired by the design and layout of Netflix's user interface.
 * Thanks to various online resources and design inspirations.

+Contact For any questions or feedback, you can reach me at mahatoprince61@gmail.com